 This section presents detailed guidelines for writing a how-to.
 Read this section while referencing the How-to Template.

-The how-to’s are contextual and version-specific guides on Mendix topics that take you through the necessary steps to achieve a goal, whether it is adding a widget to your app’s UI, importing Excel files, or consuming a web service.
-The how-to’s use relevant information on Mendix components to create realistic scenarios with specific contexts and they should deliver functionality.
+The Studio Pro How-to’s are contextual and version-specific guides on Mendix topics that take you through the necessary steps to achieve a goal, whether it is adding a widget to your app’s UI, importing Excel files, or consuming a web service.
+The Studio Pro How-to’s use relevant information on Mendix components to create realistic scenarios with specific contexts and they should deliver functionality.

-Here are some important details on the how-to’s:
+Here are some important details on the Studio Pro How-to’s:

 - This documentation should provide solutions and insights to common scenarios, business cases, and frequently asked questions

 - At the end of each how-to, the reader should have increased knowledge about Mendix functionality and should know how to apply it in relevant situations